tsurkanovm/magento2-course/readme.md

 ### Unit Five.
 Service Contracts
 #### 5.4.
 Services API: Repositories & Business Logic.
-##### 5.4.1.
-Obtain a list of products via the product repository.
+##### 5.4.2.
+Obtain a list of customers via the customer repository .
+      Output the object type.
-      Print a list of products.
+      Print a list of customers.
       Add a filter to the search criteria.
-      Add another filter with a logical AND condition.
+      Add another filter with a logical OR condition.
-      Add a sort order instruction.
-      Limit the number of products to 6.